hachi8833/21century-ten-commandments/README.md

 8. The moment you say "they must be cleansed", you have no rights not to be cleansed.

-9. Always devise yourself to forgive people.
+9. Always devise yourself to forgive and love people, with no exception.

 10. Remember, there's no significant difference among people, in front of the principle.